 If the advice is to follow our dreams, how can we do that if we haven't first taken the time to figure out what those even are?

 We're a fast food nation.
 We demand speed.
 We want everything on the double.
 And dreams are no exception.
 So instead of taking the necessary time to figure out what they are, we opt to dive into whatever we think might suit our fancy at the time.
 And then we're disappointed when we realize that—wait a minute—we aren't that crazy about this or that after all, and since we aren't crazy about it, we don't put the necessary time and effort into it.
 And if we aren't doing that, then nothing's going to happen: certainly not dreams coming true.

 If we want all that sexy enlightenment and freedom and happiness and zen, we've got to take the time to figure out what path will bring us those things.
 Most people assume that they've simply got to do a little “soul-searching.”
 So they sit down, pour themselves a cup of coffee, do a little thinking, and then assume that they've got the answer.

 The only things that we know, are that which we've experienced.
 So in doing soul searching, we're actually performing an inventory of the things we've done in the past.

 But what about everything else out there that we haven't yet experienced?

-If you really want to increase the quality of your life, and find some zen happiness once and for all, the key is not soul searching.
-The key lies in getting out there and doing things that you haven’t done before.
-Because clearly, the things you’ve already been doing haven’t been that compelling–or you’d probably be on the road to sexy happy zen land by now–or at least have a better idea of where it lies on a map.
+If you really want to increase the quality of your life, the key is not soul searching.
+The key lies in getting out there and doing things that you haven't done before.
+Because the things you've already been doing haven't been that compelling, or you'd probably be on the road to sexy happy zen land by now—or at least have a better idea of where it lies on a map.

 It requires some guts!
 It requires some risk-taking.
 It requires new experiences.
-And it requires you to get off your butt and start doing something–not just thinking about what you already like.
-There’s so much out there that you don’t even know you like yet, and one of those things might just be the very thing you’ve been missing this entire time.
+And it requires you to get off your butt and start doing something: not just thinking about what you might like.
+There's so much out there that you don't even know you like yet, and one of those things might just be the very thing you've been missing this entire time.